ITV Digital: News Corporation hacking allegations

+On 31 March 2002, French cable company Canal+ accused Rupert Murdoch's News Corporation in the United States of extracting the UserROM code from its MediaGuard encryption cards and leaking it onto the internet.
+In September of 2002, it was alleged that on a call with investors, Sky's chief executive, Tony Ball also referenced the hacking -- he had allegedly said "ITV Digital/DTT is completely pirated, a joke.
+For $7 you can buy a card for all channels."
+At around the same time, ITV Digital alleged that over 100,000 pirated cards were in circulation and that foreign markets for Canal+ cards were "flooded" with pirate smart cards.

+Rupert Murdoch's Sky and NDS subsidiary faced renewed scrutiny after the 2012 Panorama investigation.

 Canal+ brought a lawsuit against News Corporation alleging that it, through its subsidiary NDS (which provides encryption technology for Sky and other TV services from Murdoch), had been working on breaking the MediaGuard smartcards used by Canal+, ITV Digital and other non-Murdoch-owned TV companies throughout Europe.
 The action was later partially dropped after News Corporation agreed to buy Canal+'s struggling Italian operation Telepiu, a direct rival to a Murdoch-owned company in that country.

 Other legal action by EchoStar/NagraStar was being pursued as late as August 2005, accusing NDS of the same wrongdoing.
 In 2008, NDS was found to have broken piracy laws by hacking EchoStar Communications' smart card system, however only $1,500 in statutory damages was awarded.

 On 26 March 2012, an investigation from BBC's Panorama found evidence that one of News Corporation's subsidiaries sabotaged ITV Digital.

-It found that NDS hacked ONdigital/ITV Digital smartcard data and leaked them through a pirate website under Murdoch's control – actions which enabled pirated cards to flood the market.
-The accusations arose from emails obtained by the BBC, and an interview with Lee Gibling, the operator of a hacking website, who claimed he was paid up to £60,000 per year by Ray Adams, NDS's head of security.
-This would mean that Murdoch used computer hacking to directly undermine rival ITV Digital.
-Lawyers for News Corporation claimed that these accusations of illegal activities against a rival business are "false and libellous".
-In June 2013 the Metropolitan Police decided to look into these allegations following a request by Labour MP Tom Watson.
+The episode stated that before OnDigital, several hackers including hacker Lee Gibling had started a hacking website The House of Ill Compute (THOIC) and along with other hackers had been looking at how to get access to satellite channels without paying, including Sky TV and foreign channels, and in the course of his activities had been investigated by Israeli firm NDS's security unit and jointly funded by Sky TV, and had hired him as a consultant on £65,000 per year (£137,260 adjusted for inflation in 2026), with the intention of making THOIC a part of the company's portfolio.